 With a philosophy to provide the least invasive treatment approach that allows patients to return to their favorite activities, Drs.
 Sielatycki and Siegel always incorporate conservative, non-operative treatments — such as physical therapy, injections, yoga, and others — in cases where these techniques are indicated.

 The goal for spine care at SOSI is to provide personalized treatment, offering the right treatment to the right patient at the right time.

 Only about 10 percent of patients seen for spine complaints will benefit from surgery, which is why it’s important to have an extensive screening process with a multidisciplinary approach to pain and function.

-Dr. Tracy often sees patients initially for accurate diagnosis and conservative treatment options, essentially working as the triage physician for the overall spine program.
-She provides a full neurological and musculoskeletal examination as well as appropriate imaging such as MRI, which is now available on site at SOSI’s new clinic.
-Dr. Tracy may provide physical therapy or exercise prescriptions, spinal needle interventions or medication management.
+Jessica Nyquist and Michael McDermid often see patients initially for accurate diagnosis and conservative treatment options, essentially working as the triage experts for the overall spine program.
+They provides a full neurological and musculoskeletal examination as well as appropriate imaging such as MRI, which is now available on site at SOSI’s new clinic.
+Michael and Jessica may provide physical therapy or exercise prescriptions, refer to Dr. Siegel for spinal needle interventions or medication management.